INDICATIONS:

 CT SCAN OF LIVER:

-2. The best time to scan the liver is when difference between CM concerned within the normal liver tissue and the lesion is greatest.
+1. When liver is the organ of interest, 10 mm slice of entire organ is done including upper abdomen and a part of pelvis.2.
+The best time to scan the liver is when difference between CM concerned within the normal liver tissue and the lesion is greatest.
 This difference vary for different lesions.

 3. The hypo vascular lesions are best displayed during the relatively dense arterial and venous enhancement.